jaimetur/PhotoMigrator/README.md

        Execute the Script in Mode 'Find Duplicates' (All other steps will be skipped).
        Specify the Folder(s) where you want to find duplicates.
-If found any duplicates within the list of folders given, the file in the first folder will be kept and the others will me moved or deleted according to the flag '-da, --duplicates-action' -da, --duplicates-action ['list', 'move', 'remove']
+If found any duplicates within the list of folders given, the file in the first folder will be kept and the others will me moved or deleted according to the flag '-da, --duplicates-action'.
+-da, --duplicates-action ['list', 'move', 'remove']
        Execute the Script in Mode 'Find Duplicates' (All other steps will be skipped).
        Specify what to do with duplicates files found.
+-pd, --process-duplicates-revised <DUPLICATES_REVISED_CSV>
+       Execute the Script in Mode 'Process Duplicates Revised' (All other steps will be skipped).
+Specify the Duplicates CSV file revised with specifics Actions in Action column, and the script will execute that Action for each duplicates found in CSV.
+       Valid Actions are: 'restore_duplicate', 'remove_duplicate' and 'replace_duplicate'.
 ----------------------------------------------------------------------------------------------------------------------------
 ```